marty1885/tlgs/README.md

 ## TODOs

 - [ ] Code cleanup
+  - [ ] I really need to centralized the crawling logic
 - [x] Randomize the order of crawling.
 Avoid bashing a single capsule
   * Sort of.. by sampling the pages table with low percentage and increase later
 - [ ] Support parsing markdown